kernelkit/infix/doc/cli/introduction.md

    number of ports/interfaces.
 This file is generated at boot, if it does not exist, i.e., only on first boot or after factory reset.
  - `startup-config` is created from `factory-config` at boot if it does not exist.
-It is loaded as the system configuration on each reboot.
+It is loaded as the system configuration on each boot.
  - `running-config` is what is actively running on the system.
 If no changes have been made since the system booted, it is the same as `startup-config`.